sheeerio/ml/README.md

 # ml
-ipynb's with ml tutorials i (kinda) made. i do not own the theorems.
+ipynb's with ml tutorials i (kinda) made as i do not own the theorems.